daleao/sdv/Ligo/Modules/Arsenal/README.md

 Last but not least, Legendary weapons, will require [considerable work to obtain](#infinity-one).

 All weapons have been removed from Mine chests.
 They will still offer valuable loot, but weapons will require some work to obtain.

+Weapon tooltips have also been improved for clarity, so you should always know exactly what each stat means.

 ### Weapon Retextures